contextgeneric/cgp-patterns/content/generic-accessor-providers.md

 }
 ```

-Compared to the explicit providers `GetApiUrl` and `GetAuthToken`, we implement
-the traits `ApiBaseUrlGetter` and `AuthTokenGetter` directly on the `UseField`
-type provided by the `cgp` crate.
-The implementation is also parameterized by an additional `Tag` type, to represent
-the name of the field we want to use.
+In contrast to the explicit providers `GetApiUrl` and `GetAuthToken`, we now implement the `ApiBaseUrlGetter` and `AuthTokenGetter` traits directly on the `UseField` type provided by the `cgp` crate.
+The implementation is parameterized by an additional `Tag` type, which represents the field name we want to access.

-We can see that the implementation is almost the same as before, except that
-we no longer use `symbol!` to directly refer to the field names.
+The structure of the implementation is almost the same as before, but instead of using `symbol!` to directly reference the field names, we rely on the `Tag` type to abstract the field names.

-Using `UseField`, we get to simplify the implementation of `ApiClient` and
-wire up the accessor components directly inside `delegate_components!`:
+By using `UseField`, we can simplify the implementation of `ApiClient` and wire up the accessor components directly within `delegate_components!`:

 ```rust
 # extern crate cgp;